-Big-box retail stores, retail chains, and multi-site retailers are vulnerable to hidden yet common fire safety hazards in the workplace.
-In day-to-day store operations, it is easy to take precautions with the obvious fire dangers, like avoiding open flames, but did you know there are more subtle yet common fire hazards in plain sight, especially in stores that offer a variety of items?
+Big-box retail stores, retail chains, and multi-site national retailers are vulnerable to hidden yet potential fire safety hazards in the workplace.
+In day-to-day store operations, it is easy to take precautions with the obvious fire dangers, like avoiding open flames, but did you know there are more subtle yet common fire hazards in retail stores that hide in plain sight, especially in stores that offer a variety of items?

 Retail hazards are lurking throughout the retail environment.
-Read on to learn where the unseen, but common fire safety hazards are in retail stores and how to easily decrease the potential for fire threats and damage.
+Read on to learn the location of the unseen, but common fire safety hazards in the workplace and how to easily decrease the potential for fire threats and damage.

 Electrical Sources & Sockets Fire Danger